 This document aims to be a kind of one-stop-shop, a practical document for professionals that brings the Pleasure Principles and The Pleasure Project's existing training manual together.
+It shows "The Pleasure Project has been working to make sexual pleasure a crucial part of people's sexual health and lives..."

-It shows how facilitators can best address pleasure in discussions and conversations on sexual health.
+how facilitators can best address pleasure in discussions and conversations on sexual health.
 This document presents various ways sexual health can be discussed and reflected from a pleasure perspective in training, education, workshops, information giving, blogs, vlogs, podcasts, etc. Even in more day to day and informal conversations with clients.